BGDlab/BGDlab.github.io/how-to/use-jupyter-notebooks.md

 **Option 3**: keyboard controls.
 With your desired cell selected, press the key combination Shift + Enter.

-When a code cell is running or queued to run, the square brackets in front of it contain an asterisk.
-Once a code cell has been run, the square brackets in front of it contain a number.
-This number reports the order in which the cells are run.
-This number does not appear for Markdown cells because those cells render the formatted text rather than running code.

 ## Stopping a running cell